tdziurko/tdziurko.github.io/source/_posts/2014-05-18-geecon-2014-brain-dump-day-3.markdown

 - GeeCON
 ---

 Last, third post with my notes from [GeeCON 2014](http://2014.geecon.org/) conference.
+Pretty short?
+I am not going to justify myself, but it was third day and everyone was a bit tired after two intensive days and nights in Cracow.

 <!-- more -->